What is an inbound call center?

 How are inbound call centers set up?

-- Call center dashboard for supervisors to get a live overview of all inbound calls and agents
+A call center dashboard allows supervisors or call center managers to get a live overview of all inbound calls and agents in their inbound call center.
+This is especially useful when you need to manage virtual teams.

 It’s interesting to note that modern inbound call centers also give options like queue callback and callbacks thus supporting or providing outbound calling as well.
 All these features ensure that inbound calls are segmented, routed and answered.